 The list below includes terms frequently used when discussing aggregation, electricity, and renewable energy.

 When your electric utility, National Grid, is also your electricity supplier, you have a service called Basic Service.
-The Basic Service price is the price National Grid uses to calculate the supply portion of your electricity bill.
-The Basic Service price changes every 6 months for residential and small business customers and every three months for large business customers.
+The Basic Service price is the price National Grid uses to calculate the Supply Services portion of your electricity bill.
+The Basic Service price changes every 6 months for residential and commercial customers and every 3 months for industrial customers.
 If you sign a contract with an electricity supplier on your own or you participate in an electricity aggregation, such as Foxborough Power Forward, National Grid will continue to deliver your electricity, but they will no longer be your electricity supplier, so you will no longer have Basic Service.

 Electricity delivery (sometimes referred to simply as delivery, and also as distribution)

 - Your electric utility, National Grid, can serve as your supplier.
-In that case, you have National Grid’s Basic Service, and National Grid buys electricity for you and uses their own Basic Service price to calculate the supply services part of your electricity bill.
+In that case, National Grid is providing you with two services – they are both delivering and also supplying, or buying electricity for you.
+This is called Basic Service.
+When you have National Grid’s Basic Service, National Grid uses their own Basic Service price to calculate the Supply Services portion of your electricity bill.

-- You can select an electricity supplier on your own from a competitive electricity supplier.
-In that case, National Grid only delivers electricity to you, and they use the price provided by your electricity supplier to calculate the supply services portion of your electricity bill.
+- You can select an electricity supplier on your own by signing a private contract with an electricity supplier.
+In that case, National Grid only delivers electricity to you, and they use the price provided by your electricity supplier to calculate the Supply Services portion of your electricity bill.

-- Your municipal government can establish an electricity aggregation and, with that program, your Town can select an electricity supplier for you, as with Foxborough Power Forward.
-In this case, National Grid only delivers electricity to you, and they use the Foxborough Power Forward price to calculate the supply portion of your electricity bill.
+- Your municipal government can select an electricity supplier for you, as with Foxborough Power Forward.
+In this case, National Grid only delivers electricity to you, and they use the Foxborough Power Forward price to calculate the Supply Services portion of your electricity bill.

 Electricity supply (sometimes referred to simply as supply)

 This term refers to the electricity that is delivered.
-Electricity supply charges appear on the supply services portion of your National Grid electricity bill.
-Electricity supply charges are calculated by multiplying the amount of electricity you use (in kilowatt hours) by a price.
+Electricity supply charges appear on the Supply Services portion of your National Grid electricity bill.
+Electricity supply charges are calculated by multiplying the amount of electricity you use (in kilowatt hours, or kWh) by a price.
 Electricity supply charges do not include charges for the delivery of the electricity or for the maintenance of electricity-related infrastructure.
-Those charges appear on the delivery services portion of your National Grid electricity bill.
+Those charges appear on the Delivery Services portion of your National Grid electricity bill.

 Renewable energy certificates (RECs)